HMS-IDAC/RadialSymmetryLikelihood/README.md

-RadialSymmetryLikelihood is a set of Matlab routines to compute a coefficient of radial symmetry, i.e., amount of radial symmetry, on grayscale images.
+RadialSymmetryLikelihood is a set of Matlab routines to compute a coefficient of radial symmetry, i.e., amount of radial symmetry, in grayscale images.

 ### Dependencies